federic000/twitter-search-and-reply/README.md

 # twitter-search-and-reply

+update: added tweet_post_v2.py script, compared to vanilla version the tweet text is built with OPEN AI. you can edit the script to make GPTv3 creating sentences of any kind.

 ## a simple twitter bot for searching a string (one or more) and reply to those tweet id's.

 1. tweet_retrieve.py searches for one or more keywords using the Twitter v2 API (recent searches, bearer token required).